the-glorious-4/parking-pal/README.md

 ### Questions

-If you have any additional questions about the repo, open an issue or contact me directly at abby.parkinglot@gmail.com
+If you have any additional questions about the repo, open an issue or contact us directly at abby.parkinglot@gmail.com